Ericsson/ecchronos/README.md

 | it-cassandra.native.port | The native port used                          |
 | it-cassandra.jmx.port    | The JMX port used                             |

+#### Acceptance tests

+The acceptance test use behave to verify the python scripts as well as the REST server in ecChronos.
+They are activated by using `-P python-integration-tests` in combination with the docker flag.

 ### Break down into end to end tests